ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_reuse_roles.rst

 .. note::
    - None of the files above are required for a role.
 For example, you can just provide ``files/something.txt`` or ``vars/for_import.yml`` and it will still be a valid role.
    - On stand alone roles you can also include custom modules and/or plugins, for example ``library/my_module.py``, which may be used within this role (see :ref:`embedding_modules_and_plugins_in_roles` for more information).
-   - A 'stand alone' role reffers to role that is not part of a collection but their own individualy installable content.
+   - A 'stand alone' role refers to role that is not part of a collection but their own individually installable content.
    - Variables from ``vars/`` and ``defaults/`` are imported into play scope unless you disable it via the ``public`` option in ``import_role``/``include_role``.

-You can add other YAML files in some directories, but they won't be used by deafult.
+You can add other YAML files in some directories, but they won't be used by default.
 They can be included/imported directly or specified when using ``include_role/import_role``.
 For example, you can place platform-specific tasks in separate files and refer to them in the ``tasks/main.yml`` file:

 .. code-block:: yaml